2002 Lincoln Blackwood

 The Blackwood's factory stereo system

-The Blackwood's standard factory system was an AM/FM/cassette with 5 speakers (including a subwoofer), while the upgrade was a GPS nav system with a 6-disc CD changer mounted in the center console.
+The Blackwood's standard factory system was an AM/FM/cassette with five speakers (including a subwoofer), and a 6-disc CD changer mounted in the center console.
 Remember outboard CD changers?
 Yeah, good times….

 As with many Ford trucks of this era, you'll need a 12V-to-5V convertor to prevent "turn-on pop" if you use your new receiver with the factory amplifier.
 We'll make sure you get what you need when you're ordering.

 If you want to keep using the factory sub, make sure your new receiver has a subwoofer preamp output.
 The wiring harness that's included at a discount (same goes for the dash kit) with your stereo purchase has a plug that'll connect to that output.